-15) An individual may not qualify for the dependency exemption as a qualifying child but may still qualify as a dependent.
+Page Ref.: I:2-14 Objective: 2 9) An individual may not qualify for the dependency exemption as a qualifying child but may still qualify as a dependent.

-Explanation: A son or daughter, or certain other family members, may exceed the age 19 or age 24 and full-time student status but may still meet the non-qualifying child criteria.
+Explanation: A son or daughter, or certain other family members, may exceed the age 19 or age 24 and full-time student status but may still be a dependent based on the qualifying relative criteria.

-16) One requirement for claiming a dependent other than a qualifying child is that the taxpayer provides more than 50 percent of the dependent's support (assuming it is not a multiple support agreement situation).
+10) One requirement for claiming a dependent as a qualifying relative is that the taxpayer provides more than 50 percent of the dependent's support (assuming it is not a multiple support agreement situation).